sfc-gh-miwhitaker/runningman/docs/02-DEMO-WALKTHROUGH.md

 **Reference During Live Demo**

 This guide provides detailed steps for executing the Global Marathon Analytics Snowflake Intelligence demo.
-Use this alongside `docs/02-DEMO-SCRIPT.md` during your presentation.
+Use this as your primary presenter reference during the demo.

 ---